m0zgen/openbld.net/docs/get-started/setup-browsers/1.chrome/index.md

 # Google Chrome

+To block ads and tracking in the Google Chrome browser, you need to configure secure DNS over HTTPS.

 Setup OpenBLD.net on Google Chrome

 1. Click on the three-dot menu in your browser window (Settings Menu)